How Does IoPT Work?

 - What is the next step in my therapy?

 To begin the process, a client formulates his Sentence of Intention.
 No further information from the client is needed.
 Everything needed will show up in the process.
 Here are a few examples of intentions:

-- I want to sleep through the night
+- I want to sleep well

 - I want to have a child

-- I want to be happy in my life
+- I want to be happy

 - What happened to me?

 The intentions come in many variations, and all are accepted as formulated by the client.
 The intention provides a safe and defined framework.
 The therapist supports him in his process and initiates external impulses where healing and change processes are beneficial and relevant.